 Should I Buy Earthquake Insurance?

-You may think that Earthquake Insurance is too expensive.
+You may think that getting covered is too expensive.
 But, will you be able to afford to repair or rebuild your home after a big earthquake without any financial help?
 Remember, you will have to continue paying your mortgage and taxes while you rebuild, too.

 The information in this article is obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements.
 The definitions, terms and coverages in a given policy may be different than those suggested here.
 Such policy will be governed by the language contained therein, and no warranty or appropriateness for a specific purpose is expressed or implied.